Youth ministry and pioneering have been allies for a long time.

 In fact there’s a good case to be made that the current wave of pioneer ministry and fresh expressions finds its roots in youth ministry.

-So we’re really pleased to be able to offer this new pathway in pioneer youth ministry that combines Church Mission Society’s experience of training in pioneering mission and ministry, CYM’s experience of training for youth ministry, and Frontier Youth Trust’s experience of working with young people on the margins.
+So we’re really pleased to be able to offer this new pathway in pioneer youth ministry that combines Church Mission Society’s experience of training in pioneering mission and ministry and Frontier Youth Trust’s experience of working with young people on the margins.

 These are taught over two years.
 Most students complete four in the first year and two in the second.
 Each module is generally taught over a series of seven days in Oxford.
 The days run from 10.30am to 4pm to give students time to travel.
 There are two weekends incorporated to visit and learn from mission practice.

 The resulting award is a Certificate of Higher Education in Theology, Ministry and Mission through Durham University as part of the Common Awards.

 - Mission and Evangelism